-The interest rate risk of the net asset and/or liability in the banking account which has interest rate sensitivity is managed by the ALM Committee based on "Asset Liability Management Policy for Banking Account".
+The interest rate risk of the net asset and/or liability in the banking business, which has interest rate sensitivity, is managed by the ALM Committee based on "Asset Liability Management Policy for Banking Account."

-The actual risk limits for asset/liability management of the trading account, such as the value-at-risk (VaR) method, are approved by the Executive Committee based on "Trading Business Risk Management Policy and Procedure".
-The Market Business Management Committee meets monthly to review reports from the Market Risk Management Division and front office.
-The Market Risk Management Division is responsible for timely recognition, monitoring and reporting of market risk in both the Group's trading and banking accounts.
+The Market Risk Management Division is responsible for appropriate monitoring and reporting of market risk in both the Group's trading business and banking business.
 In addition to reporting risk information to management, administrative divisions and front office units, the Market Risk Management Division carries out regular risk analyses and makes recommendations.
-Market risk of the balance sheet involved in the ordinary banking business operation is managed by the Treasury Sub-Group, and market risk involved in the trading transactions is managed by the Markets Sub-Group.
+Market risk involved in the trading business is managed by the Markets Sub-Group, and market risk of the balance sheet involved in the banking business is managed by the Treasury Sub-Group.